touchHLE/touchHLE/dev-docs/debugging.md

 [apitrace](https://apitrace.github.io/) is invaluable for figuring out OpenGL-related issues.

-Outside the OpenGL realm, sometimes the most effective solution is dumping image data to a file.
-You can use Rust's `std::fs::write` for this.
-If you're a GIMP user, you might want to use it to open raw RGBA8 image data (easiest if the filename ends in `.data`), though there are probably better tools.
+More generally, and especially Outside the OpenGL realm, sometimes the most effective solution is dumping image data to a file.
+There's some functions in [`crate::debug`](../src/debug.rs) that might be useful for this.
+Don't forget that you can also use Rust's `std::fs::write` if necessary.
+GIMP and some other tools can read raw pixel data (easiest if the filename ends in `.data`).